Reckonchamp12/physics-constraint-paradox/readme.md

 - A **validation suite** exposing hidden physical failures missed by mean statistics
 - A **reproducible research codebase** supporting the paper’s figures and conclusions

 ---

-## ❌ What This Repository Is Not

-- ❌ Not a neural network
-- ❌ Not an inverse design optimizer
-- ❌ Not the GC-500K dataset (released separately)
-- ❌ Not a full-wave EM solver

----